Share this post

 We talked about the difficulty with falling asleep and now we will talk about issues staying asleep.

 If someone is frequently waking through the night that can be related to cortisol surges in the night.
 This is primarily diet related.
-So if you have not having eaten in several hours and then you go to rest, and you wake within a couple hours.
-When your blood sugar drops, your stress hormones are released in response to this drop.
-The better cortisol levels are, the better you will handle this fasting period.
-This is why I said you also need to master you circadian rhythm first to get this into balance.
+If you have not having eaten in several hours, you fall asleep and you wake within a couple hours often because your blood sugar has dropped.
+Your stress hormones are released in response to this drop.

 If you are struggling with frequent wake up through the night, you need to focus on dietary changes.
 When you make the proper dietary changes, your lood sugar would be able to stay more consistent- however it can also be beneficial for that person to have a snack before they go to bed.
 You want to choose something stabilizing.
-I like to say small and dense, like a glass of milk maybe some olives or fruit and cheese, or nuts.
+I like to say small and dense- like a glass of milk maybe some olives or fruit and cheese, or nuts.
 You’re looking with some form of fat or protein.
 No chips, rice cake, a bowl of pineapple etc.

 I think you’ll understand this part a little more after you read about blood sugar here.